mhejrati/3D-Object/README.md

 ## 3D Object Detection and Reconstruction in Cluttered Images

-This is the code for the method described in
+This is the code for the method described in:

 [Analyzing 3D Objects in Cluttered Images, M. Hejrati, D. Ramanan.](http://www.ics.uci.edu/~shejrati/files/car.pdf)